Reviews

 “Kadri’s wide historical lens allows him to show how the flaws of the past stubbornly crop up in the present” - The Washington Post

-Finally, the appraisal of the Orlando Sentinel, though less complimentary, contains an intriguing critique of the author that may also be worth taking into consideration (“hopelessly naïve . . . flies in the face of our most proven and revered Anglo-Saxon legal traditions . . .
+Last, but by no means least interesting, the Orlando Sentinel (“hopelessly naïve . . . flies in the face of our most proven and revered Anglo-Saxon legal traditions . . .
 He sees the bizarre, the depraved, and the mystical [but] summarily ignores the depth, nobility, reason and honor in the Western jury system”).